maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 Description: 'Get started with maticjs'
 ---

-The `@matic.js` is a javascript library which helps to interact with the various components of Matic Network.
+The `@matic.js` is a javascript library which helps in interacting with the various components of Matic Network.

-In this get started tutorial - we will learn about how we can setup and interact with POS bridge.
+In this Get Started tutorial - we will learn about how we can setup and interact with the POS bridge.

 ## Installation